Have you ever bought a product only because you trust the brand? Those are company branding strategies at work.

 In contrast to B2B, B2C product branding is more about building a positive, catchy brand image.
 The path to purchase is very short, and buying decisions are guided by the product benefits and brand reputation rather than strong expertise and authority.

-Building a brand for a service is more challenging than product branding, but you can make it possible with a successful strategy.
+Building a brand for a service is more challenging than product branding, but you can make it possible with a successful brand strategy.

 What differentiates service branding from product branding?